 Interesting research published in Applied and Environmental Microbiology PMC348803 reveals that 13 of 17 patients with Celiac disease in a double blinded study did not react to sourdough bread.
 Lactobacillus bugs in the sourdough starter were able to break down the proline in the gluten.
 Note that the exposure time was 24 hours, much longer than our four hours before baking.

 On a personal note, I find ordinary supermarket bread often gives me severe indigestion, and it's tasteless, but I am far more tolerant of sourdough bread.
-I can even have a slice of bread at night, which I haven't been able to enjoy for years.
+I can even have half a slice of bread at night, which I haven't been able to enjoy for years.

 Here's an update; I am now in the process of reducing the industrial yeast added to my sourdough bread recipe; so far I am down to 1/2 of what I use in my Panera bread menu recipe and it's had no obvious effect on the leavening process; the wild yeasts and lactobacillus in the sourdough starter are doing their trick.